kha4w2/Analysis-and-Investigation/inv.md

 ---

-Task4: Identify and Decode Encoded PowerShell Commands Step 1: Hunt for Encoded PowerShell Execution and Narrow the Scope Using Elastic Query
+# ✅ **Task 4: Identify and Decode Encoded PowerShell Commands
+Step 1: Hunt for Encoded PowerShell Execution and Narrow the Scope Using Elastic Query

 Searched for PowerShell process creation events containing encoded commands to identify potential obfuscated execution.